Your agents are out there roaming the internet, looking out for you. But who's keeping watch, to make sure they come home safe and sound?

 The whole framework is open source.
 It costs nothing.
 It takes sixty seconds to deploy.
 And it was built by people who know what it means to create a safe space for taking risks — because that is what we have been doing on stages around the world since 2002.

-Curiosity Cat is three things working together.
+Curiosity Cat is four things working together.

 The Danger Map is shared intelligence.
 When one agent has a close call, every other agent learns from it.
 Anonymised, structured, privacy by design.
 The network effect is the moat.